wilsonliaows/docs/connections.md

 ---

 # App connections
 For every app your recipe interacts with, Workato needs to be authorized to communicate with the apps on your behalf.
-Workato typically uses the apps API and it may require Oauth based authorization, or API keys, etc.
+Workato typically uses the app's API, and it may require Oauth based authorizatio, API keys, etc.

 This authorization is referred to as an **app connection**.